 TIP.
 I would recommend buying the full tickets so you will get the chance to walk the 74 stairs to the dome, admire the views from the roof and visit the air-raid shelter where people gathered during the Italian bombing campaign—entrance just outside the church.

 Located in spectacular countryside with nothing else around, just outside the Gharb Village, Ta’Pinu Sanctuary is simply unique.

-In 1883, a woman from the nearby village heard the voice of Mary Our Lady in the little church, so the place became a pilgrimage center soon.
+In 1883, a woman from the nearby village heard the voice of Mary Our Lady in the little church, so the place soon became a pilgrimage center.
 Therefore, a sanctuary was built between 1920 and 1931 just in front of the original church.

 As soon as you approach the church, you will be amazed by the 14 huge hand-crafted mosaics portraying the Cross’s Stations.
 After taking some lovely photos of the exterior, walk inside and admire the interior as well.

 It might sound like cliches, but going on a boat ride and discovering the blue caves is one of the best things you can’t miss in Malta—my favorite spot: the Blue Grotto of Gozo, less known and less touristy.